Padayani

 Padayani, also known Padeni (from the Malayalam word for military formations), is a traditional folk dance and a ritual art from the central portion of the Indian state of Kerala.
 A ceremonial dance involving masks, it is an ancient ritual performed in Bhagavati temples.
 The dance is performed in honor of Bhadrakaali.
 Meaning, a 'row of warriors', Padayani is an art form that blends all music, dance, theatre, satire, facial masks, and paintings.
 It is part of worship of Bhadrakali and is staged in temples dedicated to the goddess from mid-December to mid-May.
 Padayani is unique to central Travancore, comprising the Pathanamthitta and Kottayam districts of Kerala.
 It is also performed in adjoining regions of Kollam, Alappuzha districts.

-Padayani is regarded as a remnant of the Dravidian forms of worship that existed before the advent of Brahmanism.

-Padayani is like Theyyam in north Kerala.
+It is sometimes interpreted as preserving elements of earlier regional worship traditions that later became integrated into broader Hindu practices.
+Padayani is similar to the Theyyam ritual seen in northern Kerala.
 The percussion instruments used in Patayani are patayani thappu, chenda, para and kumbham.

-Padayani at Puthukulangara Devi Temple, Othera, Pathanamthitta District is also famous.
-Here Bhairavi kolam which is on last day of festival is very famous.
-For making that 1001 bark of arecanut palm tree is used.
-Main festival is on star ThiruvathiraMeenamme month of Meena.
+The padayani at Puthukulangara Devi Temple in Othera, is particularly famous.
+A Bhairavi kolam is on the last day of festival, for which 1001 barks of areca palm is used.
+The main festival is on nakshatra trdrah of Meena.